 There is no rule of thumb for how much smaller each additional tier should be.
 Just use your first tier as a guide for your second layer and your second layer as a guide for the third and so on.
 There’s no way that diaper cake instructions can give you a definite measurement on this.
 Just eyeball it and proceed accordingly.
 Before making your arrangement permanent, stack each layer on top of the other and be sure that the sizes are visually pleasing before breaking out the double sided tape.

 Secure your doily to the cake plate using your double sided tape.
 Then make a large X in the center of the face of the doily stopping about 2 inches from the edge.
 Center your large, first tier of the diaper cake on the doily and press it down.
 (If I'm not making these diaper cake instructions clear at this point, I apologize!)

 On top of the large, first layer make another X of double sticky tape.
 Add your middle size paper doily (you may have to trim it to fit with the scissors) then make another sticky tape X on top of this.
 Add your next layer of diapers that have been gathered in a circle and secured either with decorative baby print ribbon or a rubber band.
 Repeat for the top layer.
 Getting the cake together without it being wobbly or leaning was a tricky business for me, but after a few tries I developed a pattern and it got easier.
 I tried to come up with excuses for my Leaning Tower of Pizza diaper cake designs, but I just kept at it till it just looked beautiful!

-If you were paying attention to these unique diaper cake instructions for a cake that will enhance your baby shower's theme and decorations, you noted that I skipped the rubber band that was recommended by some designers for the first layer.
+If you were paying attention to these diaper cake instructions for a cake that will enhance your baby shower's theme and decorations, you noted that I skipped the rubber band that was recommended by some designers for the first layer.
 I cut my ribbon long enough to encircle the required number of diapers and taped them flat together with double stick tape by overlapping the ends.
 I wanted to mention the rubber band part in the diaper cake instructions even if I didn’t feel that it was necessary for my cake because if a hostess has to transport her diaper cake, she might need a more sturdy method of construction.
 I was making my diaper cake on site so I could be more flexible and focus on decorating a unique diaper cake rather than worrying over whether or not it would be too dainty and fall apart before it became the baby shower’s centerpiece.

 I found that the glue gun is virtually useless in decorating the diaper cake itself, but what it is good for is to decorate the themed baby gifts that you plan to attach to the cake.
 You can make something as simple as little bows to decorate the handles of rattles, teething rings or other baby items or you can make tiny nosegays of flowers like I did.
 I cut small pieces of the doilies to gather around a bouquet of fresh flowers that matched my floral arrangement that I made for the cake topper!
 If you want an inexpensive cake, use plastic baby items off the rack from the discount store.
 For a more elegant touch, I included one personalized baby keepsake that has been monogrammed placed in a place of importance on one of the layers.
 Any decorative gift items that you choose can be attached to the sides of the cake by making tubes of tape according to the size of the item.
 The gift items can be popped off of the cake without damaging those precious diapers!
 The diaper cake is currently one of the most popular baby shower ideas with hostesses because of the many ways to decorate it.
 This modern non-edible cake is displayed in addition to or in place of the traditional baby shower cake that served as dessert as well as a party decoration.
 It’s frugal to get double duty out anything you buy for your shower, and that’s probably why there are so many hostesses searching for free diaper cake instructions!